guildai/issue-resolution/my.guild.ai-991-how-to-require-multiple-files-from-the-same-directory-in-guild-yml/README.md

     ... guild.yml
     ...
 README.md

-`train-repared` lists this operation as a dependency.
+`train-prepared` lists `prepare-dataset` as a dependency.
 Guild resolves this dependency by creating a link to the upstream data set file.

     $ guild run train-prepared -y
     Resolving dataset